AgentHub

 system-of-work

 This matters more than raw model quality for many teams.
 If people already spend the day in Google apps, Gemini can remove switching and rollout overhead.
-If they want one AI workspace that stands apart from the productivity suite and covers more mixed workloads, ChatGPT is the better default.
+If they want one AI workspace that stands apart from the productivity suite and now packages Codex workflows, Sites, and shared artifacts, ChatGPT is the better default.

 Benchmark lens